Skip to content

 Obviously you can’t just turn in your vehicle brand to any dealership, however, any dealership.
 Secondly, all your contract obligations must be met before you attempt to trade in a lease at any dealership.

 Turning in a leased car early might get complicated and expensive if not done correctly.
-First off, you have to remember that the dealership makes money on a lease when the payments are completed.
+First, you must remember that the dealership makes money on a lease when the payments are completed.

-You will also face some penalty fees for an early lease termination.
-You may also have to pay the remaining amount for your lease payments upon trade in.
-Do not be off put by the penalties you might have to face.
+You will also face some penalty fees for early termination.
+You may also have to pay the remaining amount for your payments upon trade in.
+Do not be put off by the penalties you might have to face.

-In fact many companies offer incentives for an early lease turn in if you are planning to purchase or lease again from that dealership.
+Many companies offer incentives for an early lease turn-in if you are planning to purchase or lease again from that dealership.

-Can I return leased car in different state
+Can I return leased car in a different state

-Then you must call the dealership where you intend return the vehicle and make sure they are complaint with the conditions.
+Then you must call the dealership where you intend to return the vehicle and make sure they are compliant with the conditions.

-TIP: If you can’t a dealership authorized by the vehicles manufacture, you may ask the lease company to direct you to an authorized dealerships.
+TIP: If you can’t a dealership authorized by the vehicles manufacturer, you may ask the lease company to direct you to an authorized dealership.

 Why equity is important

-At the end of your lease, you could have equity or you could have negative equity.
-Lease equity is important as it can be put in as payment for another lease or another car.
+At the end of your lease, you could have equity or negative equity.
+Equity is important as it can be put in as payment for another car.

-Exceeding the miles coverage, wear and tear or damage will greatly decreases the value of your vehicle and thus lead to negative equity.
+Exceeding the miles coverage, wear and tear, or damage will greatly decrease the value of your vehicle and thus lead to negative equity.

 Zero percent financing car loans– Pros and cons

 This is unlike other loans where when you borrow money the APR is added to the amount of money you borrow.
-Paying no interest on your loan sounds very appealing; however it is not available to everyone.
+Paying no interest on your loan sounds very appealing; however, it is unavailable to everyone.

 Do you qualify for zero percent financing?